microsoft/Product-Recommendations/deployment-instructions.md

 ## Using your newly created solution

-Once all the resources have been deployed, you will be provided two keys (*modelKey* and *recommenderKey*) that can be used to access a newly create RESTful endpoint that you can use to train models, and get product recommendations from those models.
+Once all the resources have been deployed, you will be provided two keys (*adminKey* and *recommendKey*) that can be used to access a newly create RESTful endpoint that you can use to train models, and get product recommendations from those models.
 Take note of those keys, as you will need them later on.

-The *modelKey* is the key that can be used for all API operations, the *recommenderKey* can only be used to get recommendations, so this is the key you would use on the client or website requesting recommendations.
+The *adminKey* is the key that can be used for all API operations and gives full error stack on any internal errors, the *recommendKey* can only be used to get recommendations, so this is the key you would use on the client or website requesting recommendations.

 Those keys can also be found in the  [Azure Portal](portal.azure.com/), as **Application Settings** for the newly create AppService.